 Landscape Architects Unveil Plans To Save The National Mall's Tidal Basin

-The Tidal Basin connects centuries of American history, with memorials to Thomas Jefferson, Franklin Delano Roosevelt and Martin Luther King, Jr. Some 1.5 million people walk along the basin's rim during the annual Cherry Blossom Festival each spring.
+The Tidal Basin connects centuries of American history and includes memorials to Thomas Jefferson, Franklin Delano Roosevelt and Martin Luther King Jr. Some 1.5 million people walk along the basin's rim during the annual Cherry Blossom Festival each spring.
 But with increased car and foot traffic, the ground underneath is dipping.
 As sea levels rise, the walkways flood daily.

 "After 130-some years, we've got pathways that are too narrow," says Teresa Durkin, executive vice president at the Trust for the National Mall.
 As a result, visitors are forced onto the grassy areas.
 "The trees get trampled," says Durkin.
 "The trees get flooded with the brackish water from the flooding.
 So there's a myriad of issues and problems here."

-Five leading landscape architects — DLANDstudio, GGN, Hood Design Studio, James Corner Field Operations, and Reed Hilderbrand — agreed to come up with proposals that would rescue the vast land and waterscape.
+Five leading landscape architects — DLANDstudio, GGN, Hood Design Studio, James Corner Field Operations and Reed Hilderbrand — agreed to come up with proposals that would rescue the vast land and waterscape.
 The firms were paid modest fees through a $750,000 grant from American Express.
+American Express is also an NPR sponsor.

 While their aesthetic philosophies differ, each proposal addresses the very real ecological challenges.

 "Let the waters be free," writes Walter Hood in his proposal.
 "It could start with living in a wetland rather than draining it."
-Hood, whose firm is based in Oakland, Calif., also calls for "a prophetic aesthetic...that is really telling the truth about a place."
+Hood, whose Hood Design Studio is based in Oakland, Calif., also calls for "a prophetic aesthetic ... that is really telling the truth about a place."
 He envisions, for example, "replacing the classical design of the romantic and baroque with other stories embedded in the American landscape — and integrates storytelling around Hush Harbors, antebellum places where African American slaves went to practice their religion at Potomac Plantations."

 The Tidal Basin was built in the 1880s to solve flooding (ironically).
 According to the National Park Service, the reservoir was built "to harness the power of the tides in the Potomac River to flush silt and sediment from the Washington Channel."

-Looking out over the Tidal Basin from the steps of the Jefferson Memorial, Teresa Durkin explains that to create the land on which we're standing, "Everything west of the Washington Monument was filled in.
+Looking out over the Tidal Basin from the steps of the Jefferson Memorial, Durkin explains that to create the land on which we're standing, "Everything west of the Washington Monument was filled in.
 The Potomac River was actually filled in."
-If the Tidal Basin hadn't been built, "we would be standing in the Potomac River right now," Durkin laughs.
+If the Tidal Basin hadn't been built, "we would be standing in the Potomac River right now," Durkin says with a laugh.

 It does make you wonder what early Washington architects were thinking.
-In an interview, James Corner tells me that looking at historic maps of the capital, you can see that "the National Mall is actually on the old mouth of what was the Tiber Creek as it met the Potomac.
+James Corner says that looking at historic maps of the capital, you can see that "the National Mall is actually on the old mouth of what was the Tiber Creek as it met the Potomac.
 And most of that land was marshland and mud.
 Very, very low lying land and, of course, subject to flooding."

 The Tidal Basin Ideas Lab is not a design competition but rather, says Durkin, "a creative collaboration of the best minds that we could bring to the table."
 The goal is to foster conversation with architects, designers, urban planners, environmentalists and the general public.